scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** Psychic

 Fire a bolt of psychic force at a creature in range you can see.
 If the target is not Hexxed add 1 bad die to your roll.
 Make a spellcasting roll against the targets Willpower.
 On success deal 1 wound, rolling a wound die if the target is also Hexxed.
-On crit, the target gains Hex, or increases their level of Hex for 1 minute up to a max of 3.
+On a critical, the target gains Hex, or increases their level of Hex for 1 minute up to a max of 3.
 For the next minute, once per turn you may spend 2 AP to make an attack against the same target or move it to another target within 30 ft.

 Add a proficiency die for every level above 1st.